andrasq/node-qnit/Readme.md

 - `%b` - a binary integer
 - `%c` - the character represented by the given unicode code point
 - `%%` - the `%` escape character itself
+- `%A` - an array formatted with util.inspect
 - `%O` - an object formatted with util.inspect to depth: 6

 Printf supports basic conversion flags for field width control, per the regex